ronilan/event-loop.crumb/README.md

 The `event-loop` function expects three parameters: `state`, `listeners` and `time`.
 - `state` is a data structure of the user choice that will persist between loops.
 - `listeners`: `list` - a list of "entities" listening to events.
-Each "entity" is by itself a `list` containing exactly five event functions (a.k.a call back functions).
+Each "entity" is by itself a `list` containing exactly eight event functions (a.k.a call back functions).
 Each of those functions will be called when each of the currently supported events happens.
 - `time`: integer or float - the time in seconds, rounded up to the nearest 100 ms, to wait for an event before looping. the value is passed to Crumb's native `event` function.
 If set to `void` the value will be omitted and the loop will block until an event is received.
 With complex applications, when no loop animation is required, setting to`void` will improve responsiveness.

 A minimal example that prints a never ending progress bar will look like this:
 ```
 listeners = (list
-  (list void { (print "=") } void void void)
+  (list void { (print "=") } void void void void void void)
 )

 state = 0